unifispot/unifispot-free/README.md

 1. Clone git repository to your machine.
 2. Install all the dependencies.
 (pip -r requirements.txt)
+3. Initilize Database by executing rebuild.sh
-3. Deploy the application using wsgi.
+4. Deploy the application using wsgi.
 Reffer to http://flask.pocoo.org/docs/0.10/deploying/ for more details.
    Example configurations can be found in unifispot.conf and unifispot.wsgi